Skip to Content

 10. A Bear Called Paddington by Michael Bond

-Given that London is depicted as such a vibrant city in the book, kids will undoubtedly want to pack their bags to have a London adventure of their own, Paddington style.
-Check out our 4 day London itinerary for families.
+The book depicted London as such a vibrant city.
+Kids will undoubtedly want to pack their bags for a London adventure of their own, Paddington style.
+Check out our 4-day London itinerary for families.

-There are several books in this series, plus it was a TV show, and there are 2 great movies about Paddington Bear which are great for movie nights.
+There are several books in this series.
+It was a TV show, and there are two great movies about Paddington Bear, which are great for movie nights.

 BUY IT NOW